gvwilson/mossball/CONTRIBUTING.md

 - Run `python -m plugin_backend` (or possibly `py -m plugin_backend` for Windows)

 To run the sample institution backend server:
-- Repeat the above steps, but using the `backends/institution/institution_backend` file instead
+- Repeat the above steps in another terminal, but using the `backends/institution/institution_backend` file instead

 To create an institution in the database:
 - While the backend servers are running, open the following link http://localhost:5001/ui/register in a browser